-

 CATHERINE GARRISON ARCHITECTURE

-We often treat the building as the final partner in the design process.
-The building has something to say about what can naturally be done to it without losing its best qualities or what can reasonably be achieved within a specific budget.
+We often treat the building as the final collaborator in the design process.
+The building has something to say about what can naturally be done to it without losing its best qualities, or what can reasonably be achieved within a specific budget.
 Most buildings in Los Angeles do not call for strict historical restoration.
 They were originally historical fantasies, and we try and capture that spirit and create a new chapter in their varied narratives.